pyamg/pyamg/docs/paper/paper.md

 The central data model in `PyAMG` is that of a `MultiLevel` object, which is constructed in the *setup* phase of AMG.
-The multigrid hierarchy is expressed in this object along with details of the *solve* phase, which can be executed on various input data, $b$, to solve $A x = b$.
+The multigrid hierarchy is expressed in this object along with information for the *solve* phase, which can be executed on various input data, $b$, to solve $A x = b$.

-The `MultiLevel` object consists of a list of multigrid `Level`s and diagnostic information.
+The `MultiLevel` object consists of a list of multigrid `Level` objects and diagnostic information.
 For example, a `MultiLevel` object named `ml` contains the list `ml.levels`.
-Then, the data on level `i` (with the finest level denoted `i=0`) accessible in `ml.levels[i]` includes
+Then, the data on level `i` (with the finest level denoted `i=0`) accessible in `ml.levels[i]` includes the following information

 - `A`: the sparse matrix operator, in CSR or BSR format, on level `i`;
 - `P`: a sparse matrix interpolation operator to transfer grid vectors from level `i+1` to `i`;
 - `R`: a sparse matrix restriction operator to transfer grid vectors from level `i` to `i+1`; and
 - `presmoother`, `postsmoother`: functions that implement pre/post-relaxation in the solve phase, such as weighted Jacobi or Gauss-Seidel.

-Other information, may be contained for additional diagnostics, such as grid splitting information, aggregation information, etc.
+Other data may be retained for additional diagnostics, such as grid splitting information, aggregation information, etc., and would be included in each level.

 Specific multigrid methods (next section) in `PyAMG` and their parameters are generally described and constructed in Python, while key performance components of both the setup and solve phase